Lightning-AI/pytorch-lightning/docs/source-app/glossary/storage/drive_content.rst

 Think of every instance of the Drive object acting like a Google Drive or like Dropbox.

-By sharing the Drive between components through the LightningFlow, several components can have a shared place to read and write files from.
+By sharing the Drive between components through the LightningFlow, several components can have a shared place to read (persistent Drives) or read and write (temporary Drives) files from.

+Limitations
+^^^^^^^^^^^

+These limitations only apply to Amazon S3 buckets (persistent Drives)

+* There is no top level “shareable” S3 drive object.
+Each S3 Drive is owned by a particular Work.

+* S3 buckets cannot be mounted as Drives at the runtime of a work.
+The `Drive` object must be initialized in a Flow and passed to a Work through its initialization arguments.

+* Whenever a Drive is mounted to a Work, the indexing process will be done again for the provided S3 bucket.
+This may lead to performance issues with particularly large S3 buckets.
+For context, 1M files with 2-3 levels of nesting takes less than 1 second to index.

 ----